nrasajski/BehAVE/README.md

 ## Datasets

-We are currently in the process of hosting data collected for this project.
-Links and descriptions will be updated shortly.
 We provide links to project pages for other datasets we use as they are the property of their respective authors, and fall under licences and terms they define.
 - [CS:GO](https://github.com/TeaPearce/Counter-Strike_Behavioural_Cloning)
 - [Minecraft](https://github.com/openai/Video-Pre-Training)